Skip to main content Skip to page footer

 Membership of Yea Arts Inc costs only $15 per year and supports your local artists and performers in many ways ... and helps us bring events to the district.
 It also means that you can come along to our members' events - low-key social events a few times a year, each one with a theme.
 It's FREE for members ... but non-members are welcome to come along and join on the night.
 At only $15 it's very affordable!
 You can also join beforehand, HERE.

-Whatever we do we promise you fun and entertainment.
-It'll be a relaxed opportunity to meet the committee and hear about our planned events for the year.
-Tea and coffee are always available but we always invite you to BYO light refreshments.
+It'll be a relaxed opportunity to meet the committee and hear about our planned events for the rest of the year.
+Tea and coffee will be always available, but we always invite you to BYO light refreshments.

 REMINDER